mattsrc/opentx-lua-rssi-histogram/README.md

 ![QX7 Telemetry](./images/telemetry_qx7.png)

-If you are simulating the setup in Companion, you can turn on fake telmetry in the simulator to see fake data being plotted.
+If you are simulating the setup in Companion, you can turn on fake telemetry in the simulator to see fake data being plotted.

 ![Companion Fake Telemetry](./images/fake_telemetry_companion.png)